cheshire0/parser_evaluator/README.md

 # **Parsing and Evaluating Mathematical Formulae in Java**

 ## **Overview**
 This repository contains the code and framework developed as part of a thesis project aimed at comparing open-source Java libraries for parsing and evaluating mathematical expressions.
-The project focuses on analyzing the capabilities, strengths, and limitations of these libraries to provide actionable recommendations for developers based on their specific use cases.
+The project focuses on analyzing the capabilities, strengths, and limitations of these libraries.

 ---